revaturelabs/interviewquestions/Python/Python-Flow Control Statements/python-flow control statements.md

 > option d)
 <details><summary> <b>Explanation</b> </summary>

-> The first if condition becomes true, as 9<10, in the above code, so 'True' is printed.
+> The first `if` condition becomes true, as `9<10`, in the above code, so `True` is printed.
 Last print statement is not executed because it is started with # which makes it as comment in the code.
 </details>
   </details>